Kathrin Passig

-Kathrin Passig (born 4 June 1970) is a German writer.
+Kathrin Passig (born 4 June 1970) is a German author.

-Life and Works
+Biography

 Passig was born in 1970 in Deggendorf, a small town in Lower Bavaria.
 She is editor and programmer of the blog "Riesenmaschine" which received the Grimme Online Award 2006, awarded by the renowned Adolf-Grimme-Institut.
-The same year, her short story “Sie befinden sich hier” (“You are here”) got her the Ingeborg Bachmann Prize.
+The same year, her short story "Sie befinden sich hier" ("You are here") got her the Ingeborg Bachmann Prize.
 One of her most successful books is "Lexikon des Unwissens – Worauf es bisher keine Antwort gibt" ("Encyclopedia of Ignorance – Everything we don't know so far") published by Rowohlt in 2007.

 She also works as a translator, among her translations are works by William Leonard Marshall, Bob Dylan, Jacob Weisberg, and Harlan Coben.